Scottd125/LeagueMMRDiscordBot/README.md

 <!-- License -->
 ## :warning: License

-Distributed under the GNU Affero General Public License v3.0.
+Distributed under the GNU General Public License v3.0.
 See LICENSE for more information.

 <!-- Contact -->
 ## :handshake: Contact